-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

 - 1. Maintain that the Fund holds at least 20% in Sustainable Investments. - 2.
 Maintain that the weighted average ESG rating of the Fund will be higher than the Index after eliminating at least 20% of the least well-rated securities from the Index. - 3.
-Maintain the Fund's carbon emissions intensity as 30-50% lower than that of the Fund's Index. - Apply the BlackRock EMEA Baseline Screens. - 5.
-Ensure that more than 90% of the issuers of securities in which the Fund invests (excluding money market funds) shall be ESG rated or have been analysed for ESG purposes. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Maintain the Fund's carbon emissions intensity as 30-50% lower than that of the Fund's Index. - 4.
+Apply the BlackRock EMEA Baseline Screens. - Ensure that more than 90% of the issuers of securities in which the Fund invests (excluding money market funds) shall be ESG rated or have been analysed for ESG purposes. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+Good governance

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-Whilst the Fund applies exclusionary screens to avoid investment in the activities listed above, there is no commitment to reduce the scope of investments by a minimum rate.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.

+above, there is no commitment to reduce the scope of investments by a minimum rate.
 What is the policy to assess good governance practices of the investee companies?